bitbound/InstaTech_Client/README.md

 # InstaTech Client

-A screen sharing client (WPF and cross-platform) intended use in remote tech support.
+A screen sharing client (WPF and cross-platform) that runs on its accompanying ASP.NET server (see https://instatech.org for details).

-### WPF Client (/InstaTech Client/)
+### WPF Client + Windows Service (/InstaTech Client/)
 **Compatibility:** Windows 8.1 and 10.
-Use the cross-platform version for Windows 7.

 The WPF version is a small, portable EXE for Windows 8.1 and 10.
-It doesn't run on Windows 7 due to the lack of websocket support.
+It contains the Windows Service and can be used from the command line in the same way.

+**Switches**
+   * -install = Installs the service and begins listening for connections.
+   * -uninstall = Uninstalls the service.
+   * -update = Updates the installed service to this version.

 ### Windows Service Client (/InstaTech_Service/)
 **Compatibility:** Windows 8.1 and 10.

 A self-installing Windows service that will listen for connections and launch the client in the logged-on user's session.
+This is embedded in the WPF client.

 **Switches**
    * -install = Installs the service and begins listening for connections.
    * -uninstall = Uninstalls the service.
-   * -interactive = Launches an interactive process in the logged-on user's sessions.
+   * -update = Updates the installed service to this version.

 ### Cross-Platform Client (/InstaTech CP/)
 **Compatibility:** Windows 7, Linux, and Mac.